BNSC1/android-notes/README.md

 - UI: contains UI handling logic

+Event-driven architecture:

+- +loosely coupled, subscriber does not need to know who sends the event

+- +easy to pass simple data for update

+- -difficult debugging, harder to trace what subscriber handles the event

 ## API

 OkHttp vs Retrofit: Have to build requests yourself in OkHttp, Retrofit is slower on update because it is based on OkHttp